Yang’s Crab Club Brings Asian-American Stories

 “I felt very normal, like when I was filming ‘Crazy Rich Asians,’ where we didn’t have to explain,” Yang told The Associated Press.

-Being in Hollywood, the meetings finally transcended beyond being a support group and are now an incubator for film and television projects told on their own terms.
+Being in Hollywood, the reunions have finally transcended beyond being a support group and are now an incubator for film and television projects told on their own terms.
 In 2019, Yang, Gao, and Cheng formed Crab Club, Inc., and the company quickly proved its worth.

 “We all created the story together, but Ken is the main writer,” Yang said.
 “He wrote such an amazing script that Steven Spielberg legendaryly gave the first draft the green light.”

-They are now writing “The Great Chinese Art Heist” with “Crazy Rich Asians” director Jon M. Chu as deputy.
-Crab Club is also producing an Amazon Studios comedy series, of which Cheng will co-write and executive produce, about outcasts in Los Angeles.
+Now they write “The Great Chinese Art Heist” with “Crazy Rich Asians” director Jon M. Chu, deputy.
+The Crab Club is also producing an Amazon Studios comedy series, of which Cheng will co-write and executive produce, about outcasts in Los Angeles.

 “If someone sends us a project, we have two rules,” Cheng said.
 “The first is that you have to highlight a marginalized voice or a marginalized community.
 We are three Chinese Americans; obviously we will lean towards Asian-American or Asian diaspora projects … The second term is that all three of us have to like it and make us want to do it ”.